AnthonyCalandra/modern-cpp-features/CONTRIBUTING.md

 example of its usage.
 An optimal submission would also include a short real-world use case for the feature.
 * Make sure the feature is in the correct C++ version.
 * Make sure you've added the feature to the table of contents.
-* Make sure you have also added the feature to the separate major C++ readme files (ie. CPP11.md, CPP14.md, etc.).
+* Make sure you have also added the feature to the separate major C++ readme files (i.e. CPP11.md, CPP14.md, etc.).
 * Keep additions/deletions of content consistent with the cheatsheet's goals.

 ## Goals